 FREEDOM IS OUR NATURAL STATE.
 Whether we realize it or not, the human spirit is in endless transition and is ever changing.
 It seeks constant expansion and experiences that lend themselves to the evolution of the soul’s consciousness.

 Careful what you wish for, for the walls of security you build with another today, become the walls of your imprisonment tomorrow.

 Love and Light to you on your continued Journey of Self-Discovery.

 Images like the one above provide us with a somewhat erotic and yet sentimental depiction of love and romance that represents a fairly ubiquitous concept of what most of us have been taught to dream of having someday – a blissful relationship with someone we can grow old with.
 These are natural inclinations and aspirations of the human heart.
 After all, who doesn’t love the mouthwatering experience of two entangled bodies rolling around in bed sheets and the invigorating and highly addictive “biochemical experience” of falling in LOVE?

 Those who know me know that I routinely describe the experience of “falling in love” as a socially acceptable form of insanity, or more specifically – Obsessive-Compulsive Disorder; and it is, in virtually every way you look at it.
-But this obsession was bore out in our early childhood.
+Though we are completely unaware of the emotional well these feelings spring forth from, this obsession with another person taps into and nurtures our vulnerable, timid, and frightened inner child.
+It a desire that emerges from an emptiness that was bore out in us in our early childhood.